OLIVIA KNIGHT

 SALT Theatre Awards 2020

-Creativity Award in Concept and Direction for The Crucible
+Creativity Award for The Crucible

 Cappies Awards 2016